lkesteloot/trs80/packages/trs80-tool/README.md

 Use the `--contents` flag to also show the contents of the sectors.

+## `disasm`

+The `disasm` command disassembles the specified program:

+    % trs80-tool disasm saucer.cmd

+If the program is a `.CMD` or `.3BN` file, it is loaded into the correct place in memory.
+If it's a `.ROM` or `.BIN` file, it is loaded at 0x0000, but this can be change with the `--org` flag:

+    % trs80-tool disasm --org 0x8000 file.bin

+The disassembler tries to guess which bytes are code and which are data by following the path of the program, starting with its main entry point.
+Additional entry points can be specified with the `--entry` flag:

+    % bin/trs80-tool.js disasm --entry 0x0000,0x3799,0x377B ~/Downloads/model3.rom

+Note that if any entry point is listed, then 0x0000 must be specified again if applicable.

 ## `help`

 The `help` command shows more specific information about other commands: